Pokute/TopGeorgist/docs/Works.md

 ### Cancelling

-Cancelling could still work, but isn't implemented right now.
-For this we would repay the items to their source inventories ()
+Cancelling repays the committed items to their source inventories and removes all work item and associated temp inventories.

 ### Finalizing